AppFlowy-IO/AppFlowy-Cloud/doc/DEPLOYMENT.md

   from the internet.
 - An example site configuration for Nginx has been provided in `external_proxy_config/nginx/appflowy.site.conf`.
 You can use this as a starting point for your own configuration, and include this in nginx.conf of your external Nginx server.

-### I am using Nginx Proxy Manager (or similar UI based proxy manager), and i am not able to replicate the configuration in external_proxy_config/nginx/appflowy.site.conf easily.
+### I am using Nginx Proxy Manager (or similar UI based proxy manager), and I am not able to replicate the configuration in external_proxy_config/nginx/appflowy.site.conf easily.
-- Another alternative, is to keep the `nginx` service in the `docker-compose.yml` file, then pass all the requests from the proxy manager to the `nginx` service.
+- Another alternative is to keep the `nginx` service in the `docker-compose.yml` file, then pass all the requests from the proxy manager to the `nginx` service.
 You have to turn on `Websockets Support`, or any equivalent options that adds a connection upgrade header.

 ### AppFlowy Web keeps redirecting to the desktop application after login.
 - Refer to the AppFlowy Web section in the deployment steps.
 Make sure that the necessary headers are present.